Chapter 5: Behavioral Economics & Smoke Testing

 Smoke Tests: The "Fake Door" Method

 A smoke test offers a product that doesn't fully exist yet to see if anyone tries to buy it.
 It's the ultimate test of desirability.
+The term comes from hardware engineering, where a "smoke test" is the first test of a new circuit: plug it in and see if smoke comes out.
+In software validation, a smoke test plugs your value proposition into the market and sees if demand comes out.

 Landing Page Test

 Create a simple page describing your value prop.
 Drive traffic via ads.
 Measure clicks on "Sign Up" or "Buy Now."
+This is the simplest and most common smoke test -- and often the most informative.

 Cost: $50-500 in ads